 Then you will have no choice but to remove your hard disk physically from the computer or desktop and place it in another computer as a slave.

-If you are equipped with with an external hard disk enclosure , you could simply install that drive that needs to be backed up inside that enclosure and you will directly connect that enclosure via a USB port to a working computer.
+If you are equipped with an external hard disk enclosure, you could simply install that drive that needs to be backed up inside that enclosure and you will directly connect that enclosure via a USB port to a working computer.

 You will then be able to access your drive and backup all important data directly to that computer.

-keep in mind that on some systems depending on the chip set of the motherboard, you will spared from installing some drivers, nevertheless it is always advisable to get the latest drivers from the manufactures’ sites.
+keep in mind that on some systems depending on the chipset of the motherboard, you will be spared from installing some drivers, nevertheless, it is always advisable to get the latest drivers from the manufacturers’ sites.

 Once the computer is formatted, it will be impossible to go back and recover lost data if you are not a professional with specialized tools and software.

-A hardware issue is a little difficult to pin point especially on laptop, many issues can make a desktop and laptop not want to boot up or even turn on.
+A hardware issue is a little difficult to pinpoint especially on the laptop, many issues can make a desktop and laptop not want to boot up or even turn on.

 I would advise calling a professional if you aren’t sure what is it you are up against.